SOLD OUT – Allerton In-Residence: Poetry Reading with Aumaine Rose Smith and Isaac Willis

 Join us for a special evening as we welcome our Fall 2021 Artist In-Residence Aumaine Rose Smith to the Allerton community!
 Aumaine and local poet Isaac Willis will share their poetry during a public reading on Thursday, November 11.
-Grab a seat in the Meadow* and enjoy a cash bar (7pm) and warmth from the fire before the reading begins at 7:30pm.
-Park in the Visitor Center Parking Lot.
+Grab a seat in the Mansion Library and enjoy a cash bar (7pm) before the reading begins at 7:30pm.
+Park in the Main Parking Lot.

 Registration is free, but limited.
 Scroll down to register.
 (The reading will be available livestream on Facebook.)